 It is said these songs came to us from the thoughts of the ancient ones, but I did not see it happen.
 I have only heard these things from the mothers who heard it from other old ones.

 She lived there where the river bends and the trees hold out their limbs to comfort and the fish are thick in the water.
-One night she went to sleep one night with her family and her village around her but when she awoke with the sun, no one was there.
+One night she went to sleep with her family and her village around her, but when she awoke with the sun, no one was there.
 She looked in all the huts but there was not a sign of anyone, just their belongings, left behind.

 “Oh they have just left to gather the tree nuts and I have overslept.
 So I will just wait for them to return”.

 So she waited and waited until the shadows were long.
 Still no one returned.
 She built a fire and waited throughout the night, she could not sleep.
 Still, no one returned.
-So the next day she went to look for them, she looked in the places where they went to gather tree nuts, she went to the places they went to hunt deer, She looked for days and days but there was no sign of her tribe.
+So the next day she went to look for them.
+She looked in the places where they went to gather tree nuts, she went to the places they went to hunt deer, She looked for days and days but there was no sign of her tribe.
 Finally she went to the place where they talk to the sky.
 She sat there on the grassy hillside where she could see out all around her.
 Her village would come to this place at night and look up at the flood of stars as they flowed past.
 Sometimes they would watch the moon as it traveled through the night.
 Or during they day they would go to that place and look out over yoshi, admiring her body.
 Sometimes they might see a whale out in the deep waters.

-As she sat in this place she felt something moving behind her.
-She sensed it was her village standing behind her, she could even feel the presence of her mother and father.
-But when she turned around she saw a large pack of wolves.
+As she sat in this place, she felt something moving behind her.
+She sensed, it was her village standing behind her, she could even feel the presence of her mother and father.
+But when she turned around, she saw a large pack of wolves.
 She jumped and turned to run but then stopped, knowing she could not outrun them or fight them, so instead she stood still and decided to offer herself to them.
 She was so lonely without her family that she didn’t care, she stood and faced the wolves.
 When she looked into their eyes she did not see their hunger, instead, she saw the eyes of her friends.
 Her mother and father were there and so were her friends that she knew so well.

 The wolves began to speak to the woman, begging her to join them.
 She walked toward the wolves and touched the two who were her mother and father.
 She laid down next to them and they lay alongside her.
 She acted as a wolf does, walking on her hands and rubbing faces with the other wolves, but still she remained a person with so much skin and so little fur.
-The wolves turned to leave and she ran with them but she could not keep up and they looked back as they left her behind, saying we will return with their eyes.
+The wolves turned to leave and she ran with them but she could not keep up and they looked back as they left her behind, saying we will return, with their eyes.

 The woman returned to the empty village and slept alone in her family’s hut, dreaming about the pack of wolves, thinking of the wolves and singing of the wolves.
 She sat by the fire at night singing the song the wolves sing and sometimes in the distance she heard them calling back.
 Sometimes she would go to the place where they talk to the sky, hoping to see the wolf pack.
 She would sing the song of wolves but they never came to see her.